The #1 Way to Return Rental Trailers Fast

 Some carriers say, “We just don’t lose that many trailers.”
 Fair enough.
 But what does it cost to lose just ONE?

 Let’s do a quick calculation:

-You planned to rent a trailer for only three days, but you ended up keeping it for three months because it got lost in your system.
+You planned to rent a trailer for only three days, but you ended up keeping it for three months because it got misplaced.

-If you subtract the amount you expected to pay from the amount you ended up owing, it looks like returning just one trailer after three days instead of three months could have saved you $1,200.
+If you subtract the amount you expected to pay from the amount you ended up owing, it looks like returning just one trailer after three days instead of three months could have saved you at least $1,380.

 And that’s for only one trailer.